mochoy/nerf-ammo-counter/README.md

 2. **Chronograph**: Using an IR gate, a chronograph can be implemented by recording the time it took for the dart to completely break through the gate, divided by the known length of the dart.
 Units are in feet per second (fps).
 3. **Voltmeter**: Using a voltage divider, the Arduino can read the voltage of the battery used.
 Ideal for electronic-powered blasters, so you know when to switch out the batteries.
 Can detect the voltage of the battery powering the blaster, or of the battery powering the microcontroller.
 4. **Select-Fire**:  Want to conserve ammo in your fully-automatic blaster?
 Toggle between safety, single-shot. three-round-burst, or fully-automatic with this feature.
 Requires a relay or MOSFET to control the pusher motor.
 IR gate required.
+6. **Fire Velocity Control**: Using a potentiometer, the amount of power going into the motors can be controlled, so the speed of the motor can be controlled.
+The more power going into the motor, the faster the motor will spin, and the faster and further the dart will fire.
+Only works on motorized flywheel blasters.
+Requires a MOSFET to pwm the motors.
-5. **Magazine Insertion Detection**:  Check if magazine is inserted in blaster, and when magazine is swapped out, the ammo will reset.
+6. **Magazine Insertion Detection**:  Check if magazine is inserted in blaster, and when magazine is swapped out, the ammo will reset.
-6. **Different Magazine Sizes**: Toggle between various magazines sizes with the press of a button.
+7. **Different Magazine Sizes**: Toggle between various magazines sizes with the press of a button.
 All NERF-compatible magazines can be configured: 5, 6, 10, 12, 15, 18, 20, 21, 25, and 36.
-7. **Count-Up Mode**: Instead of counting down, it can count up every time a shot is fired.
+8. **Count-Up Mode**: Instead of counting down, it can count up every time a shot is fired.

 ___